8bitbuddhist/PixelMaestro/docs/show.md

 # Show
-Shows are used to schedule the execution of [Cues](cue.md) at a later point.
-They let you plan out actions that a Maestro will automatically perform over the course of its runtime.
-To start a Show, use the `Maestro::add_show()` method.
+Shows are used to schedule the execution of [Cues](cue.md) at some later point during the program's lifetime.
+To start a Show, use the `Maestro::set_show()` method.
 This method also requires you to pass in a set of [`Events`](#adding-events), which are explained below.

 For an example of how to configure a Show, see [ShowDemo](../gui/demo/showdemo.cpp).